tbng/codemcp/README.md

 - LS - only use git ls-files
 - An "init" command that will feed the project prompt (per project config)
+- Add a system prompt command that will load instructions at the start of convo